HendrikKuehne/belief_propagation/lib/README.md

 The edges also hold information about which legs of the adjacent tensors are involved in the contraction.
 Trace-edges possess an `indices`-key, whose value is a set `{i1,i2}` that holds the two legs of the tensor that the trace runs over.
 Default legs possess a `legs`-key, whose value is a dictionary `{node1:i2,node2:i2}`, that gives the leg for the respective node.
 The `legs`-value of trace-edges is `None`, and vice-versa.[^1]

-[^1]: Having two different ways of saving the leg indices and two kinds of legs seems convoluted, but this is necessary because `network_contraction.contract_edge` needs to know if a given edge is a trace edge or not.
+[^1]: Having two different ways of saving the leg indices and two kinds of legs seems convoluted, but this is necessary because `network_tools.contract_edge` needs to know if a given edge is a trace edge or not.
 The `indices`-values are sets as opposed to tuples or lists because the trace is symmetric with respect to the order of the legs.

 # The `contract_edge` function

-This function - defined in `network_contraction.py` - does the heavy lifting of tensor network contraction.
+This function - defined in `networks.py` - does the heavy lifting of tensor network contraction.
 Given an edge `(node1,node2,key)`, it executes the respective contraction in the tensor network `G` in-place.
 This procedure is comparably easy if the edge in question is a trace edge. we take the respective trace, and save the resulting tensor in the node.
 Afterwards, the incident edges' `legs` or `indices` values need to be updated to reflect the changed indices of the tensor.

 It gets a little more convoluted if we are contracting a default edge, because there are more cases.
 Each node might have trace indices attached.
 Furthermore, there could be multiple edges between `node1` and `node2`, and upon contraction of one of them the other ones turn into trace edges.
 See the image below for different scenarios.